Anti-Money Laundering

 Client Identification and Verification

-When it comes to the new anti-money laundering rules, there are two categories of files.
+When it comes to the anti-money laundering rules, there are two categories of files.
 We have included worksheets that should help you determine which category your file falls into.

 The first type is an IDENTIFICATION FILE – where you must identify your client by collecting the basic “business card” information – name, address, occupation – information that you are probably already collecting so that you can communicate with your clients.